 Methods

+Derivative of HIV model from Ruy Ribeiro, et al.

 A stochastic individual-based model was developed to describe the prison setting, including prison security classifications as security locations, demographic characteristics, risk behaviour characteristics of each individual in the prison population, and fibrosis stage (F0-F4) for those with chronic HCV (Figure 1).
-The total population consisting of the population in each prison security classification, was simulated based on the flux of individuals newly incarcerated from the community, and those released back to the community, as well as transfers between prison security classifications.
+The total population, including in each prison security classification, was simulated based on the flux of individuals newly incarcerated from the community, and those released back to the community, as well as transfers between prison security classifications.
 Each incarcerated individual was represented as an individual agent described by age, Indigenous status, risk group, security location, liver disease stage, time of infection, re-infection status, enrollment into OST, enrollment into NSP, and enrollment into DAA treatment (Figure 2).
 Throughout the simulations, the model stored, updated, and monitored these characteristics for each individual.
 Specific injecting risk behaviours considered in the modeled included: in-prison IDU, injecting frequency, opioid use, and sharing of injecting equipment (Figure 2).
-These risk behaviours were grouped according to every possible combination resulting in nine risk groups describing the dynamic risk of HCV infection of each individual in the model via their IDU behaviour (Table S2 in Supplementary Materials).
+These risk behaviors were grouped with possible combination resulting in nine risk groups describing the dynamic risk of HCV infection of each individual in the model via their IDU risk and protective behaviors (Table S2 in Supplementary Materials).
 For individuals infected with HCV, current liver disease stage, time of infection, and reinfection status were also modelled.
-Enrollment to DAA treatment and OST and NSP prevention programs was also modelled for each individual in prison.
+Enrollment into DAA treatment, as well as OST and NSP prevention programs was also modelled for each individual in prison.
 Liver disease not related to HCV infection was not considered in this model.